coderefinery/manuals/exercise-leader-onboarding.md

 #### Please do not

-* Take over keyboard, you can share commands in chat
+* Take over learners keyboard, you can share commands in chat
 * Criticize certain programs, operating systems, or GUI applications, or learners who use them.
 (Excel, Windows, etc.)
 * Talk contemptuously or with scorn about any tool.
 * Dive into complex or detailed technical discussions